wmhuber2/Nomitron/AdminREADME.md

 +       if a player is given reset that player's timer
 +       else reset all timers
 +       Rule: N/A
+-    !setTimer @player
++       Allowed Channels: actions, mod-lounge, bot-lounge
++       if a player is given disable that player's timer
++       else reset all timers
++       Rule: N/A
 -    !give @player #count $item
 +       Allowed Channels: actions, mod-lounge, bot-lounge
 +       give play er# count of $item